ioBroker/ioBroker.repochecker/README.md

 ## Changelog
 ### **WORK IN PROGRESS**
 * (mcm1957) Check has been aded to ensure keywords and common.keywords are present. [#200]
+* (mcm1957) Detection of react has been added, gulpfile.js is accepted for react based UIs now. [#223]

 ### 2.5.1 (2024-06-24)
 * (mcm1957) Suggestion to update dependencies to recommended version added.